garrandall/popular-music-data/tracks/dreams-buddy-miles.md

 This will surely be the end of me

 Yeah, yeah, all right
-Ooh, I got to dream now, oh, Lord
+Oh, I got to dream now, oh, Lord

 Pull myself together
 Put on a new face